 This guide will teach you about ROI (Return On Investment) in SaaS, the metrics to focus on, and ways to boost your returns.
 Let’s dig in, shall we?

-Returns On Investment in SaaS Marketing
+ROI in SaaS Marketing

 ROI refers to the profitability ratio to evaluate the quality of fruits your marketing labours bear.
 When it comes to SaaS, marketing profitability is key because of the saturation of the market, and the increased competitiveness it fosters.
 92% of year-one revenue of SaaS-based businesses is spent on client acquisition through marketing.